fritzsche/WebMorseRunner/README.md

 * **CTRL-Arrow-Up/Down, Alt-Arrow-Up/Down, Meta-Arrow-Up/Down** bandwidth.
 * **Escape** abort sending.

+## Statistics
+Web Morse Runner provides (since version 0.11-Beta) some statistical information.
+The data is based on logged data and does include confirmed and unconfirmed QSO.
+The qso/h will be shown after you logged your first context.
+Once you reached the mark of 5 minutes it will represent the last 5 minutes QSO data.
+Web Morse Runner shows also a bar chart containing the qso/h in 5 minutes intervals.
+24 Bars (a 5 Minutes).
+THis is useful if you run longer contest sessions.

 ## Version
+* **0.11-beta** (2025-12-27) -- **Zwischen den Jahren 2025 Edition**
+   * New: QSO per hour is displayed as text and diagram.
+   * New: WPX Contest mode.
+(Band Conditions are not enforced)
+   * UI redesign to provide space for qso/h chart.
+   * Bugfix: Using QRN Band Condition could lead to a Sine Tone (Amplitude cause flat curve in filter)
+   * Bugfix: QSB/Flutter Band condition could not be activated during running contest.
 * **0.10-beta** (2025-12-20) -- **Christmas 2025 Edition**
    * Bugfix: make prefix detection work for CEPT like prefix e.g. F/DJ1TF
    * Support for more keyboard shortcuts (tnx DK5TX es DJ5CW fer request)